darkirbyy/livror/README.md

 In dev environment :

 - To mock the HTTP request to Steam API with dummy data, uncomment the line `when@dev: *test` in `config/services.yaml`.
-- To generate fake random data, use the Foundry Default Story with `symfony console doctrine:fixtures:load`. :warning: It will purge the database !
+- To generate fake random data, use the Foundry Default Story with `symfony console doctrine:fixtures:load`.
+:warning: It will purge the database !

+## Test

+To start a specific test suite, run `composer tests-[unit|inte|func]`.
+To start all tests, run `composer tests-all`.

+:warning: Tests that require a database connection use a specific database suffixed with `_test`, automatically created when needed.
+For Symfony to get the `DATABASE_URL` value from docker in test environnement, it's mandatory to run PHPUnit through symfony with `symfony php bin/phpunit`.

 ## Deploy